tub-lsdi/sema-join/docs/docs/installation.md

 ## Next Steps

-After installation, proceed to corpus ingestion to build the semantic join database.
+After installation, you can start using the application.
+See [Using SEMA-JOIN](./using-sema-join) to learn how to perform semantic joins.